The cauliflower came onto my radar a few weeks ago via a ton of recipe videos on Facebook.

 Why You Should Add Cauliflower to Your Diet for Hair Growth

 Iron deficiency is directly linked to weak hair and hair loss.
-The right iron levels in your body means your body is working at an optimal level to grow healthy hair.
-Eating foods rich in iron helps keep anemia at bay.
-You can also do a quick test at the hospital to check your iron and vitamin levels.
+The right iron levels in your body mean your body is working at an optimal level to grow healthy hair.

 Deficiency of beta-carotene can lead to hair breakage.
 Consuming cauliflower will especially help to encourage regrowth in thin areas of your scalp.